-Wanderway was created collaboratively by Sarah Lutman, Beck Tench, and Jessica Fiala and substantially revised in early 2018 with the help of Anika Fajardo.
-We were inspired by the many examples of interesting and surprising digital engagement we see every day as we interact personally and professionally with cultural organizations and the great people who work inside them as artists, staff, and volunteers.
+Wanderway was created collaboratively by Sarah Lutman, Beck Tench, and Jessica Fiala and substantially revised in 2018 and again in 2020 with the help of Anika Fajardo.

 Beck Tench is an independent educator, illustrator, storyteller, and technologist.
 She collaborates with organizations and individuals to create projects that amplify the authentic and necessary human elements of living and working in the world.
 Her role in the project is to bring her experience as an educator, a “practicer,” and as a coach for other people’s technology adoption to the content, design, and feeling of the Wanderway course.

-Sarah Lutman is the principal of Lutman & Associates, a consulting and project development enterprise that collaborates with philanthropic, cultural, and public media organizations nationally.
+Sarah Lutman is the principal of 8 Bridges Workshop (formerly Lutman & Associates), a consulting and project development enterprise that collaborates with philanthropic, cultural, and public media organizations nationally.
 She had the idea of creating this course, built its structure, and collaborated on its content development with Beck and Jessica, providing editorial direction and project management.

 About the Wyncote Foundation

 This course in digital strategy and engagement was commissioned by the Philadelphia-based Wyncote Foundation and its Vice Chair, David Haas.
 Wyncote Foundation’s public media and journalism grantmaking works to strengthen and grow a vibrant, meaningful public media ecosystem as a key element of the larger public sphere that enriches civic life, including parks, libraries, community colleges, land-grant universities, arts and cultural institutions, and a free press.